legendu-net/blog/misc/content/2020/09/tips-on-github-actions/tips-on-github-actions.markdown

     [create-pull-request](https://github.com/peter-evans/create-pull-request) with `GITHUB_TOKEN`
     .

-2. OS: ubuntu-latest, windows-latest, macOS-latest
+3. OS: ubuntu-latest, windows-latest, macOS-latest

-3. Docker container is available in Ubuntu and Windows but not macOS in GitHub Actions due to license issues.
+4. Docker container is available in Ubuntu and Windows but not macOS in GitHub Actions due to license issues.
     To use Docker in macOS in GitHub Actions, you have to install it manually.
     Please refer to
     [Is it possible to install and configure Docker on MacOS runner?](https://github.community/t/is-it-possible-to-install-and-configure-docker-on-macos-runner/16981) for more details.

+5. Good practices for GitHub repository with GitHub Actions workflows:
+    - Have 2 protected branches `main` and `dev`, where `main` is reserved for releasing and `dev` is reserved for development.
+    - Fork the `dev` branch for development.
+    - A PR from `dev` to `main` should be made when it is ready to release a new version.

 ## Issues and Solutions